Because the most beautiful destinations are often the hardest to access.

 SLRV are proud partners with Mastervolt – the world leaders in Lithium battery systems.
 The MLI Ultra series is designed to enjoy all the best properties of Lithium Ion technology in the harshest conditions.
 These high-performance batteries are ideal for running heavy loads for long periods and short charge times.
-The battery actually communicates with the charging system, ensuring safety and performance is maximised at all times.
+The battery communicates with the charging system via the MasterBus network, ensuring safety and performance is maximised at all times.
 With up to 70% saving in space and weight, these are the ideal choice for any expedition vehicle.

 Multiple charging sources are crucial for any expedition vehicles power system.
-Solar cells play an important role in keeping your system charged when no other source is available.
-A good array of panels will, in fact, keep the basic appliances in this vehicle running self sufficiently – given a decent ray of sunshine.
+Solar cells play an essential role in keeping your system charged when no other source is available.
+A good array of panels will, in fact, keep the necessary appliances in the SLRV Adventurer running self sufficiently – given a decent ray of sunshine.

-Water is undoubtedly our most precious commodity when remote touring.
+Water is undoubtedly our most precious commodity when touring remotely.
 An Expedition Vehicle must not only hold ample water for its passengers, it has to aid in the conservation of water.
 This, in turn, allows you to remain out in the wilderness for longer.
 The SLRV team have designed a system that will do just that.
-Let’s have a look how it works……………
+Let’s have a look how it works!

 Ensuring you always have a safe source of drinking water is vital.
 SLRV have a dedicated and totally independent drinking water system – with its own filler, tank, pump, filtration system and mixer outlet.
 This ensures your quality drinking water remains just that – and is ultimately conserved for extended isolated travel.

 A carbon water filter system is fitted to your SLRV drinking water system as standard, removing impurities for clean tasting water.